snakey1980/githubpages/content/posts/secret-santa.md

         return players.map { Pair(it, permutation[it - 1]) }
     }

 We are generating permutations of the players and rejecting them if they are not "derangements" (https://en.wikipedia.org/wiki/Derangement).
-We found there were 9 derangements of 4 players.
+There were 9 derangements of 4 players.
 Let's see how many we get for 5, 6 and 7 players:

     for (i in 5..7) {
         val patterns = mutableSetOf<List<Pair<Int, Int>>>()